The UNIQLO Interview: Dani Caverzaschi | ITF

 That is not surprising given the last couple of years.
 Rewind to the Tokyo 2020 Paralympic Games – played in 2021 due to the Covid-19 pandemic – and Caverzaschi was riding the crest of a wave.

-He had just made history by becoming the first Spaniard to reach the quarter-finals in the Paralympic Wheelchair Tennis Event – losing to Tom Egberink of the Netherlands in the last eight.
+He had just made history by becoming the first Spaniard to reach a singles quarter-final at a Paralympic Wheelchair Tennis Event – losing to Tom Egberink of the Netherlands in the last eight.

 Within a matter of weeks, he won a silver medal with Spain at the BNP Paribas World Team Cup in Sardinia before breaking the Top 10 of the UNIQLO Wheelchair Tennis Tour Rankings in November 2021.
 However, things were not all they seemed.